 - (a) Where the principal or interest/profit or both of the credit facility is past due for more than 90 days or 3 months; - (b) In the case of revolving credit facilities (e.g. overdraft facilities), where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days or 3 months; - (c) Where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less, and the credit facility exhibits weaknesses in accordance with the Bank's internal credit risk rating framework; or - (d) As soon as a default occurs where the principal and /or interest/profit repayments/payments are scheduled on intervals of 3 months or longer.
 For the purpose of ascertaining the period in arrears: - Repayment/payment on each of the instalment amount must be made in full.
-A partial repayment/payment made on an instalment amount shall be deemed to be still in arrears; and - Where a moratorium on credit facilities is granted in relation to the rescheduling and restructuring exercise due to specific and exceptional circumstances as set in the Bank's internal policy, the determination of period in arrears shall exclude the moratorium period granted. - (e) Force Impaired Credit Facilities - The credit facility is force impaired due to various reasons, such as bankruptcy, appointment of Independent Financial Advisor, etc. In the event where a credit facility is not in default or past due but force impaired, the credit facility shall be classified as impaired upon approval by GAQC. - (f) Cross Default - When an obligor/counterparty has multiple credit facilities with the Bank and cross default obligation applies, an assessment of provision is required under which default of one debt/financing obligation triggers default on another debt/financing obligation (cross default).
+A partial repayment/payment made on an instalment amount shall be deemed to be still in arrears; and - Where a moratorium on credit facilities is granted in relation to the rescheduling and restructuring exercise due to specific and exceptional circumstances as set in the Bank's internal policy, the determination of period in arrears shall exclude the moratorium period granted. - (e) Force Impaired Credit Facilities - The credit facility is force impaired due to various reasons which may include the following: PN17 classification by Bursa, bankruptcy/winding up orders, appointment of Independent Financial Advisor/Liquidator/Receivers & Managers, ceased operations and/or suspended with no likelihood of resuming in the next 12 months, business viability is affected with repayment/payment capability in doubt resulting in going concern issue in the near term, etc. In the event where a credit facility is not in default or past due but force impaired, the credit facility shall be classified as impaired upon approval by GAQC. - (f) Cross Default - When an obligor/counterparty has multiple credit facilities with the Bank and cross default obligation applies, an assessment of provision is required under which default of one debt/financing obligation triggers default on another debt/financing obligation (cross default).
 Where there is no right to set off clause is available, assessment of provision needs to be performed on individual credit facility level instead of consolidated obligor/counterparty level.